Ushankar-1/Text-games/README.md

 YA Novel title generator.java (Java) - A game/tool that randomly generates stereotypical YA novel titles.
 Complete.

-3_yr_old_sim.py - A game that prints things a 3 year old would say in answer to your questions.
+3_yr_old_sim.py (Python) - A game that prints things a 3 year old would say in answer to your questions.
 Completed on 11/15/16.